 Since 1974 our mission at CBAO has been simple, the advancement of independent community banking in the state of Ohio.
 While our industry has changed considerably in the last 44 years, we are proud our mission has remained the same.

-We have recognized the following achievements over the past year:
+We have recognized the following achievements in recent years:

 - Federal Legislation requiring community bank presence on Federal Reserve Board.

 - Changes in pledging requirements for public deposits resulting in increased liquidity for community banks.

 - Maintaining $10 interest-earned threshold requiring banks to send Form 1099-INT to a depositor who earned any amount of interest in a calendar year.
 It also would have required banks to report to the IRS certain information on all non-interest-bearing accounts.

 - Exemption of community banks that are members of the Federal Reserve System with assets >$1B to <$10B from having their dividends reduced from 6.0% to 1.5%.